 considering

-a) that wireless power transmission (WPT) is defined as the transmission of power from a power source to an electrical load using the electromagnetic field;
+a) that wireless power transmission (WPT) is defined as the transmission of power from a power source to an electrical load wirelessly using an electromagnetic field;

-b) that WPT technologies utilize various mechanisms, such as transmission via radio frequency beams, inductive, resonant and capacitive coupling;
+b) that non-beam WPT technologies utilize various near field mechanisms, such as inductive, resonant, and capacitive coupling to transfer power;

-c) that such WPT technologies are being considered for applications such as charging of mobile/portable devices, Internet of Things (IoT) devices and electric vehicles;
+c) that such non-beam WPT technologies are being considered for applications such as charging of mobile/portable devices, Internet of Things (IoT) devices, and electric vehicles;

-d) that there is a potentially increasing demand for wireless power transmission technology, especially for electric vehicles (EV);
+d) that there is a potentially increasing demand for wireless power transmission technology;

-[Editor’s note: From Japan 1A/424] [Editor’s note: EBU proposes to delete considering e) to l), put between square brackets until resolution.]

-[e) that WPT is a promising technology to progress the commercialization of EVs, and contributes worldwide for global environment preservation as discussed and performed in the ZEV (Zero Emission Vehicle) Program in the California State, US, and in the NEV (New Energy Vehicle) regulation of program in China;
+e) that non-beam WPT is a promising technology to progress the commercialization of EVs, and contributes worldwide for global environment preservation;

-f) that WPT systems used for mobile/portable devices, IoT devices and sensor devices, are also promising technologies to reduce energy burden on industrial process because these devices can be used without batteries and maintenance, and then contribute to reduction of carbon dioxide emissions;
+f) that non-beam WPT systems used for mobile/portable devices, IoT devices and sensor devices, are also promising technologies to reduce energy burden on industrial process because these devices can be used without batteries and maintenance, and then contribute to reduction of carbon dioxide emissions;

 g) that the International Electrotechnical Commission (IEC) has published a Technical Report IEC/TR 62869 on Wireless Power Transfer for audio, video and multimedia systems and equipment developed by TC 100;

-h) that the IEC TC 69 published IEC International Standard (IS) 61980-1 on general requirement of electric vehicle wireless power transfer systems, is developing IEC Technical Specifications (TS) and IS 61980-2 on communication and control of electric vehicle wireless power transfer systems by 2018 and 2019 respectively, and is developing IEC TS and IS 61980-3 on specific requirements for the magnetic field power transfer systems of electric vehicle wireless power transfer systems by 2018 and 2019 respectively;
+h) that the IEC TC 69 published IEC International Standard (IS) 61980-1 on general requirement of electric vehicle wireless power transfer systems, is developing IEC IS 61980-2 on communication and control of electric vehicle wireless power transfer systems, and is developing IEC IS 61980-3 on specific requirements for the magnetic field power transfer systems of electric vehicle wireless power transfer systems;

-i) that the International Organization for Standardization (ISO/TC22/SC37) is developing ISO International Standard (IS) 19363 on electrically propelled road vehicles – magnetic field wireless power transfer by 2019;
+i) that the International Organization for Standardization (ISO/TC22/SC37) has published ISO International Standard (IS) 19363 on electrically propelled road vehicles – magnetic field wireless power transfer;

-j) that the Society of Automotive Engineers (SAE) International J2954 published Recommended Practice (PR) on wireless power transfer for light-duty electric vehicles in 2017;
+j) that the Society of Automotive Engineers (SAE) International J2954 published a Standard on wireless power transfer for light-duty electric vehicles;

-k) that WPT standards including the radiative emission limits have been or are being developed at national, regional, and international level;
+k) that non-beam WPT standards including the fundamental radiative emission limits have been or are being developed at national, regional, and international levels;

-l) that the AHG 4 of CISPR/B is studying a revision proposal for CISPR 11 Standard to add the emission limit value of the high power WPT charger including for EV and its measurement method;]

-e) that although these systems have no frequency allocation in the Radio Regulations as they are not a radiocommunication service, RF fields may leak;

-f) that Unwanted Emissions from such systems have the potential to impact radiocommunication services which provide an extensive range of scientific, public and governmental services;

-g) that some radiocommunication services have existing criteria to assess the impact of interference from extraneous sources of RF energy that produce unwanted radiation in the frequency bands allocated to those services,
+l) that WPT is considered to be either one of the electrical apparatus that are referred to in RR No. 15.12 or industrial, scientific and medical (ISM) equipment referred to in RR No. 15.13;

+m) that issues of non-ionizing radiation exposure related to systems employing WPT technologies are dealt with by such organizations as the World Health Organization (WHO) and the International Radiation Protection Association (IRPA)/International Commission on Non ionizing Radiation Protection (ICNIRP);

 noting